TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-27-united-php-71-adoption-6-months-later.md

 - In my code I extends or implements 3rd party classes.
 I can use PHP 7.1 on most of them - e.g. `void` and nullable typehints of interfaces.
 - But when I want to extends Moodle code, I have to be careful and use only PHP 7.0 features. `void` or `nullable` will break it.

-What it leads to?
+### What it leads to?

 - I have to have 2 different coding standards - one for PHP 7.0 and one for PHP 7.1 with various paths to scan
 - When I used static analysis like PHPStan, I probably have to do the same.
 - I have to have 2 testing approaches etc.

-And what are the advantages of such approach?

-- Didn't find any.

-@todo - highlith
+And that's **only 1 package with different PHP version**.
+Imagine there would another package that requires PHP 7.2...

 ## But I don't want to Drop Support for PHP 7.0